vprelovac/python-speed/README.md

 total:  6572.72 ms (lower is better)
 ```

-Here both Nuitka and pyston deliver about 15% performance improvements for free.
+Both Nuitka and pyston deliver about 15% performance improvements for "free".
 Nuitka produces a binary after a compilation process.
-Pyston is interesting as it has its own module manager and is somewhat easier to manage for more complext projects.
+Pyston is interesting as it has its own module manager and is somewhat easier to use for more complex projects.

 pypy looks most promising with 30% overall improvement, thanks mostly to stellar handling of stack and also great regex optimizations.